 Revenue is recognized at the point-of-sale for retail store sales or when merchandise is shipped to customers for wholesale and direct-to-consumer sales, net of estimated customer returns.
+Revenue is recognized at the completion of a job or service for landscape sales.
 Revenue is presented on a net basis and does not include any tax assessed by a governmental authority.
 Payment for merchandise at our stores and through our direct-to-consumer business is by cash, check, credit card, debit card or gift card.
 Therefore, our need to collect outstanding accounts receivable for our retail and direct-to-consumer business is negligible and mainly results from returned checks or unauthorized credit card charges.
 We maintain an allowance for doubtful accounts for our wholesale and landscape service businesses accounts receivable, which management reviews on a regular basis and believes is sufficient to cover potential credit losses and billing adjustments.
 Deposits for custom orders are recorded as a liability and recognized as a sale upon delivery of the merchandise to the customer.
 These custom orders, typically for upholstered furniture, have not been material.
 Deposits for landscape services are recorded as a liability and recognized as a sale upon service completion.
 Landscape services and related deposits have not been material.